Northern Woods & WatersAugust 12th - 18th, 2023

 - Difficulty: See FAQ page

-Tour includes six nights lodging in hotels and a waterfront resort, five restaurant dinners, three restaurant buffet breakfasts and two hot hotel continental breakfast, pirate boat tour, watercraft fees on days four and five (Pedal and Paddle Option on day three, add $35), luggage handling, SAG, maps, cue sheets, marked routes, well stocked rest stops, and all the pampering that only small group tours can provide!
+Tour includes six nights lodging in hotels and a waterfront resort, six restaurant dinners, three restaurant buffet breakfasts and three hotel continental breakfast, boat tour, watercraft fees on days four and five (luggage handling, SAG, maps, cue sheets, RidewithGPS, marked routes, well stocked rest stops, and all the pampering that only small group tours can provide!)

 Optional airport pick up and drop off in Rhinelander, WI is available free of charge.
 We will help you arrange bike rental at a local shop (bike rental fee not included).
 Please call or email to discuss these services.

-Tour does NOT include transportation to/from start of ride, lunches, dinner one night, breakfast one morning (light hotel continental is available free of charge that morning), alcoholic beverages, cost of bike rental or repairs from local bike shops.
+Tour does NOT include transportation to/from start of ride, most lunches, dinner one night, alcoholic beverages, cost of bike rental or repairs from local bike shops.

 * Price assumes double share (two sharing a room).
-For a private room add $450.
+For a private room add $500.
 If you are traveling alone and would prefer to double share, we will attempt to find you a suitable roommate, but we cannot guarantee a roommate for you.
 Without a roommate, the private room charge will be added to your balance due.
-Call for possible triple share (three sharing a room) at a reduced rate (limited availability).

 NORTHERN WOODS AND WATERS DAY BY DAY

-After checking in at the Days Inn we’ll meet for a short pre-tour information meeting at the the hotel.
-Then we’ll gather at the Rhinelander Cafe and Pub two blocks away to say hello to our new bicycle companions before sitting down to a delicious hearty dinner at this well known and popular Rhinelander restaurant.
-Those who arrive early in Rhinelander may want to take a dip in the hotel’s indoor pool, visit the shops in downtown Rhinelander, or go for a short bike ride in and around this bike friendly town.
-Mel’s Trading Post, the local bike shop two blocks from the hotel might suggest a possible route or ask us for suggestions.
+After checking in at the Americinn, we’ll gather at Hodag Park, a large park along the shore of Boom Lake (Wisconsin River) for a pre-tour information meeting to say hello to our new bicycle companions before enjoying a catered dinner.
+For those of you who wish to take a dip, our pavilion is near the beach.
+Those who arrive early in Rhinelander may want to swim in the hotel’s indoor pool, visit the shops in downtown Rhinelander, or go for a short bike ride in and around this bike friendly town.
+Mel’s Trading Post, the local bike shop might suggest a possible route or stop at the Chamber of Commerce Office for a bike route map.

 After a continental breakfast at the hotel we’ll ride through the downtown streets of Rhinelander on our way out of town.
 The days scenery will include no towns, almost no cars, lots of lakes and woods, and some occasional wildlife.
-Five miles from the hotel we’ll ride onto a paved bicycle path which passes a small local beach.
-We might want to take off our shoes and wade in the clear water for a break before entering the tiny village of Land O Lakes where we could grab some ice cream at the Dairy Maid or a bite to eat at Brews Pub, the local eatery.
-From there it’s less than a miles to the Gateway Lodge, a sprawling historic lodge, which will be our home for the night.
+A second rest stop will give us energy to finish the last five miles on a paved bicycle path which passes a small local beach.
+We might want to take off our shoes and wade in the clear water before entering the tiny village of Land O Lakes.
+From there it’s less than a mile to the Gateway Lodge, a sprawling historic lodge, which will be our home for the night.
 Once there we might take a dip in the indoor pool or wander the halls to read about the famous people who have stayed there.
-We’ll meet in the Gateway’s lounge to share stories of the day’s ride before enjoying a buffet dinner in the hotel’s dining room.
+We’ll meet in the Gateway’s lounge to share stories of the day’s ride before enjoying a dinner in the hotel’s dining room.

 After a hot buffet breakfast, we’ll start out on an asphalt bike path heading west out of town.
 We’ll ride past a little lakeside beach before turning onto one of Vilas County’s beautiful, wooded bike routes, cycling the back roads of the Northern Highland State Forest passing lakes too numerous to count.
 We’ll come to the tiny community of Star Lake where we might stop at at the Star Lake Country Store for a snack or some ice cream.
 We’ll continue through the State Forest until we reach Boulder Junction.
-Those choosing the Pedal and Paddle option will stop in town, grab lunch, and board the kayak bus where they will be transported to a nearby lake for the afternoon where kayaks will be waiting for them to explore the area by water.* After a rest and lunch in Boulder Junction, those of us not kayaking will continue the route on Vilas County’s newest trail, again winding through beautiful wooded landscapes eventually returning to Boulder Junction.
+After a rest or lunch in Boulder Junction, you may choose to stay and relax in or continue the route on Vilas County’s newest trail, again winding through beautiful, wooded landscapes eventually returning to Boulder Junction.
 This town has become known among cyclists as the best bike town in the north woods.
 The reputation is well deserved as it has invested much time and money in developing an ever- growing system of asphalt bicycle paths which will eventually connect almost all the popular towns in the Vilas-Oneida county area.
+The trail extends 40 miles North to Mercer.
+You can choose how far to ride this day.
 At the end of our ride we’ll check in to the Boulder Bear or Acorn hotel where we ’ll have the opportunity to soak in the hot tub or swim in the pool before gathering at a local pub to discuss the days ride.
-Our downtown location makes it the perfect stop for souvenir shopping, pub visiting, and dinner on our own.
-Restaurant choices range from the typical up north tavern friendliness found at the Boulder Beer Bar with great casual food, to the upscale Guide’s Inn where the gourmet cuisine is worth every penny of the somewhat lofty price tag.
-Two other great choices include a typical up north supper club, the Headwaters, and McGann’s Café and Wine Bar, perfect for an appetizer and a glass of wine.
-All restaurants are within a few blocks of each other and our hotels.
+Our downtown location makes it the perfect stop for souvenir shopping.
+We will have a catered dinner at the Community Park.

-Breakfast this morning is also on our own, perhaps at the Granary Restaurant, open at 6 a.m. and a two block walk from our hotel.
-Very light continental breakfast is also available free of charge at our hotels.
+Breakfast this morning is also on our own, perhaps at the Granary Restaurant or the Boulder Junction coffee shop.
+Very light continental breakfast is also available at our hotels.
 Shortly after breakfast, we will head out of town on an asphalt path leading us through scenic state forest campground areas.
 If we are in the mood for a mid-day swim, two beautiful sandy beaches are available at campgrounds that we will pass through.
-We’ll cycle through the tiny town of Sayner before entering another asphalt path which will take us to the town of St. Germain where we can find lunch at one of it’s well-known cafes and grab dessert at Cathy’s Ice cream and Candy.
-Once back on the route we’ll fine ourselves circling Big St. Germain Lake before finally arriving at our home for two days, the upscale Wild Eagle Lodge in Eagle River.
+We’ll cycle through the tiny town of Sayner before entering another asphalt path which will take us to the town of St. Germain where we can find lunch at one of its well-known cafes, The Red Canoe, or grab dessert at Cathy’s Ice cream and Candy.
+Once back on the route we’ll find ourselves circling Big St. Germain Lake before finally arriving at our home for two days, the upscale Wild Eagle Lodge in Eagle River.
 Once checked in, we’ll relax in our deluxe lodge homes that sit along the water’s edge, enjoying a spectacular view of the lake.
 Resort amenities include a sandy swimming beach with raft and beach furniture, free use of canoes, kayaks, rowboats, indoor pool, hot tub, sauna, and tennis courts.
 As wonderful as biking in the beautiful Northwoods will be, you may want to spend some time off your bike.
 What better way to do that than to help your body recover and get ready for your next day’s ride?
-Trainer and yoga instructor Meghan Brown will be available to lead you through an optional one-hour mobility practice designed to soothe tight and sore muscles.
+A trainer and yoga instructor will be available to lead you through an optional one-hour mobility practice designed to soothe tight and sore muscles.
 You’ll come away with exercises and stretches you can do on your own, to ensure you are on your bike for years to come!
+Dinner will be at the Blue Heron Restaurant at the Resort.
+A campfire down by the lake will conclude our day.

-This morning there will be an optional early morning outside Yoga class for those who would like to stretch and enjoy the morning sunshine by the lake.
 After a hot buffet breakfast at the resort, we’ll make some choices about how to spend our lay over day.
 Some of us may choose to rest our biking legs and spend the day enjoying the swimming beach and free use of the resort’s watercraft or bike into Eagle River for shopping and sightseeing.
 In the morning, many of us will choose the day’s optional circle ride which will take us through the town of Eagle River and into the Nicolet National Forest before returning to the resort.
-Around noon we’ll have the option to board the ship of the the Pirates of Eagle River* who’ll take us on a tour of the Eagle River Chain of Lakes before dropping us at their tiki bar for lunch, snacks, ice cream or beverages.
-After a short walk back to the resort, we’ll still have time to relax on the beach or take a rowboat out on the lake.
-Some of us may choose to rent one of the resort’s motorized watercraft.
+Late afternoon, we’ll have the option to board the ship of the the Pirates of Eagle River or a pontoon boat ride for a tour of the Eagle River Chain of Lakes.
 In the evening we’ll gather at the Blue Heron to discuss the day’s activities and enjoy another delicious dinner.

 Small Private Tours